Lem Merrett Park

 About the Location

-In 1957, Duval County leased the site and purchased an additional two acres to expand the park.
-Following the consolidation of city and county governments in 1968, the City of Jacksonville took over management of the facility.
+The park got a growth spurt in 1957 when Duval County leased the site and added two more acres to the mix.
+After Jacksonville's city and county governments joined forces in 1968, the City of Jacksonville took the reins on managing this green space.

 All Features & Facilities